 Are you a warehouse automation provider?
 Get your systems modeled in Revit by professionals.

 Warehouse automation providers who lack 3D model libraries of their products are at a disadvantage.
 There is no quick way to represent their system in design software, and placeholder items must be used instead.
 This makes the design process less accurate, and unexpected costs during the construction stage are more likely.
-Also, the owner will not have a specific brand in mind, and may purchase equipment from a competitor.
+Also, the owner will not have a specific brand in mind and may purchase equipment from a competitor.

 Revit Family Creation Increases Equipment Sales

 Equipment providers can increase their sales by getting their products specified in more projects, ideally in the early design stage.
-This also applies for micro-fulfillment technology providers, and there will be high demand for their products in the following years.
+This also applies to micro-fulfillment technology providers, and there will be high demand for their products in the following years.
 When a project design uses specific equipment models and manufacturer names, the owner is more likely to purchase those items.

 With Revit family creation, MFC providers can place their brand and products even in projects that don’t exist yet.
 Architects and design engineers can use 3D software to show the client exactly how the finished project will look.
 Revit models also make the design process faster, since MEP engineers can simply import components from an existing database.

-Design professionals will prefer to use equipment from manufacturers who have Revit families available, since they make the design process faster and more accurate.
+Design professionals will prefer to use equipment from manufacturers who have Revit families available since they make the design process faster and more accurate.
 When a manufacturer does not provide 3D models, design engineers only have two options:

 - Representing equipment with generic models or approximated geometric shapes, which are much less accurate.